Rikaisan/Chess/README.md

 # C++ Chess

-This is a work in progress desktop chess game written in C++ using SFML.
+This is a work in progress chess game written in C++ using SFML.

 ## Feature TODO Checklist